oist/optinist/docs/installation/docker.md

    * [Set saving directory](#set-saving-directory)

 ## Installation
-We introduce how to install optinist.
+We introduce how to install studio.
-We have developed optinist python(backend) and typescript(frontend), so you need to make both environment.
+We have developed studio python(backend) and typescript(frontend), so you need to make both environment.
 Please follow instructions below.

 <br />